Douglas Hyde (author)

 Douglas Arnold Hyde (8 April 1911, Worthing, Sussex – 19 September 1996, Kingston upon Thames) was an English political journalist and writer.
 Originally a communist and the news editor of the Daily Worker, he resigned in 1948 and converted to Catholicism.
 After his conversion, he gained an international reputation in the late 1940s and 1950s as a prominent and outspoken critic of communism.
-His magnum opus I Believed was a great financial success, created with the help of MI6, with reprints secretly being sponsored by the UK Foreign Office's Information Research Department (IRD) to be used as anti-soviet propaganda.
+His most famous publication, I Believed, was a great financial success, created with the help of MI6, with reprints secretly being sponsored by the UK Foreign Office's Information Research Department (IRD) to be used as anti-Soviet propaganda.

 Background

 Hyde grew up in Bristol and was brought up as a Methodist.
-In his youth he was active in a number of political organisations which brought him into contact with communists.
+In his youth, he was an active member in a number of political organisations which brought him into contact with communists.
 He became a Methodist lay preacher and continued this work for some time in parallel with membership of the Communist Party of Great Britain.
-He was an early convert to communism, at age 17 in 1928.
+He became a communist at age 17 in 1928.